 Salem Academy and College, the oldest continuously operating educational institution for girls and women in the country by its founding date of 1772, invites applications for Salem Scholars Program Coordinator.
-The Salem Scholars Program Coordinator provides institutional leadership in developing and managing a program that will cultivate excellence among high-achieving undergraduates interested in the College’s Health Leadership transformation.
+The Salem Scholars Program is a new curricular and co-curricular scholarship program designed for a highly selective group of college students interested in examining health challenges in today’s society.
+The person in this position will have an opportunity to play a critical role in the program’s development and execution and provides institutional leadership in developing and managing a program that will cultivate excellence among high-achieving undergraduates interested in the College’s Health Leadership transformation.
 As such, Health Leadership will be integral to the program and inform the Coordinator’s development of the Salem Scholars as outlined below.
-This position will have responsibility for the day-to-day management of the program, including frequent, direct interactions with students, faculty, and staff across campus to develop the program.
-The Coordinator will work collaboratively with the Dean of Admissions and the Leadership Program Director to set admissions goals and criteria, communicate with students and families throughout the admissions cycle; plan, implement and track Salem Scholars’ academic, leadership, and research engagement programs, teach a First-Year Experience class for incoming students in the Salem Scholars program, and provide academic advising to students in the program.
+The Salem Scholars Program Coordinator will report directly to the Assistant Professor and Director, Leadership Program.

 About Salem Academy and College:

 Salem Academy and College is the oldest continuously operating educational institution for girls and women in the country by its founding date of 1772.
 The institution is currently celebrating its 250th anniversary and is engaging in transformational change to innovate in women’s education.
 Salem Academy is a college preparatory school located on a diverse, active college campus focused on preparing young women for careers in STEAM.
 Salem College is the nation’s only liberal arts college exclusively dedicated to developing the next generation of women in health leadership.
 Salem Academy and College is located in Winston Salem, North Carolina, a vibrant college town known for arts and innovation.